From Conception to Reality

 Step One: Determine Your Purpose

 In your business plan, you will need to include a mission statement and a description of the business.
+Using your entrepreneur’s journal will help you evaluate your ideas before creating the official business plan. to start, let’s look at creating the missions statement:

 What is a mission statement?